solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 ---
 layout: post
-title: Black Desert Online - How to Figure out the True Value of Materials
+title: Black Desert Online - How to Calculate the True Value of Materials
 published: true
 tags: BDO
 ---